thiswasdumb/Software-Engineering-Project/README.md

 - [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ## Installation
-- Clone the repository by running `https://github.com/thiswasdumb/SoftEngProject.git`.
+- Clone the repository by running `git clone https://github.com/thiswasdumb/SoftEngProject.git`.
-- Our code is located in [/tradetalker](/tradetalker/).
-To run the environment, install the dependencies with `npm i`.
+- To run the environment, enter the project directory with `cd tradetalker` and install the dependencies with `npm i`.
 - Run the development server with `npm run dev` or `pnpm dev`.
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 - The Flask server will be running on [http://127.0.0.1:8080](http://127.0.0.1:8080).